 Every makeup artist I have ever spoken to says eyebrows are the most important facial feature.
 All angles of the face are determined by the brows: they can lift the eyes; narrow or widen the face.
-While there is a lot of opportunity here, it is important to let your natural shape be your guide.
+While there are a lot of opportunities here, it is important to let your natural shape be your guide.
 It is probably close to optimal for your face and anything too drastic can look unnatural.
 Here are some techniques from our team of fabulous makeup artist educators.

 - The inner edge of the brow should line up with the outside of the corresponding nostril (A).

 - The highest point of the arch should be just at the outer edge of the eyeball.
 (B)

 - The outer brow should taper off to a point that intersects with an imaginary line drawn from the outer nostril past the outer edge of the eye (C), and you thought geometry wouldn’t be useful later in life!
 It sounds complicated but just follow the drawing.

 Advanced Eyebrow Shaping Techniques